layer5labs/action-meshery-plugins/README.md

-# Fetch GH Release Asset from one repository and publish to Another.
+# GitHub Action for Meshery plugins

-This action replicates a Github release from one repository to another.
-Private repos are supported.
+Purpose: Fetch GitHub Release asset(s) from one repository and publish to another repository.
+Private repositories are supported.

 ## Inputs